 Harvard Business Review is arguably the most prestigious publication for business leaders and management thinkers.
-Here’s one of my recent Harvard Business Review articles titled the Why Sales Organizations Fail.
+Here’s one of my recent Harvard Business Review articles titled the Win More Business with an Indirect Strategy.

 For the past two decades, business to business selling has been conducted in basically the same way.
 Salespeople directly approach customers armed with facts, features, and the benefits of their products to convince customers to buy.
 However, customer decision making has changed and today’s buyers are smarter and more sophisticated than ever.
 In addition, your competitors have not sat idly by.
 They’re focused on defeating you so they have educated themselves about your products and sales tactics.
 Sales success in today’s times requires a new way of thinking about sales strategy.
 The question is, what is the right strategy for today?